• Skip to main content

 • Scrape down the sides of the bowl and then knead at medium speed for about 8-10 minutes.
 Your dough should be smooth and elastic at this stage.

-• Add a few pieces to the dough, then with the mixer running low, add the rest, one piece at a time.
+• Add a few pieces of the butter -sugar mixture to the dough, then with the mixer running low, add the rest, one piece at a time.

 • When all the butter is incorporated, increase the speed and knead for 6-8 minutes till the dough is smooth and shiny, and comes away from the bowl.